leonlinsx/minimal-mistakes/_posts/2020-01-11-thanks-for-the-feedback.md

   - Are differences between you and me causing issues?
   - Are the different roles causing issues?
   - Are processes, policies, or something else causing issues?

+LL: You and your nemesis may both be competent, but have a bad working relationship because of how incentives were structured in your organisation.

 - Take responsibility for your part, but don't go to an extreme in denying all responsibility or taking all the blame